astru03/TerraClassifier_1/README.md

 You must enable port 3000 and 8080 of the EC2 instance for provisioning and communication with the service.

 1. Clone the following [GitHub repository](https://github.com/astru03/TerraClassifier_1) to an IDE (for example VS Code) or to your AWS EC2 instance.
-2. Navigate to the TerraClassifier folder.
-To the directory where the docker-compose.yml is located.
+2. Navigate to the TerraClassifier folder to the directory where the docker-compose.yml is located.
 On the AWS EC2 instance, this can be done with the following command:
 ```bash
 cd TerraClassifier_1
 ```